Pella Windows

 Wood Windows

 These windows are made from pine, with an option to upgrade to Douglas fir, mahogany or alder.
-Wood windows are clad with aluminum on the exterior for longer wear and easier care with one of two options – EnduraClad® or EnduraClad® Plus – although customers can also opt for all wood replacement windows.
+Additionally, Pella wood windows are clad with aluminum on the exterior for longer wear and easier care with one of two options – EnduraClad® or EnduraClad® Plus – although customers can also opt for all wood replacement windows.
 The EnduraClad cladding protects against moisture, mold, mildew and insect damage (such as termites) four times better than many competitors.

 Fiberglass Windows